serodriguez68/authz/README.md

  end
 ```

-For complex cases, where we *have* to save the `@report` *first* to be able to find the `City` to which it ends
+In complex cases, where we have to save the `@report` **first** to determine the associated `City`,
- up associated to, you can wrap your controller action inside a database transaction that will be
+we can wrap our controller action inside a database transaction that will be
 rolledback if `authorize` raises an exception.
-Examples of these 'complex cases' are:
+Examples of these _'complex cases'_ are:
 - Callbacks that affect the instance's association to the **scoping classes** during the `save` lifecycle.
 - Deep associations that rely on the creation of many intermediate instances to find out the resulting
 associated `City`.